Gloomcaller/School-Projects/README.md

 - **Resources**: Additional files such as images, data sets, or other media used in the project.

 Feel free to browse through the projects, examine the code, and learn from the various implementations.

-## Contributing

-While this repository primarily serves as a personal portfolio, contributions are welcome!
-If you'd like to suggest improvements or collaborate on any project, please feel free to fork the repository, make your changes, and submit a pull request.

 ## Contact